-The 10th PREE on Brunei Darussalam was carried out on 11-15 June 2013.
+The tenth PREE on Brunei Darussalam was carried out on 11-15 June 2013.
 The draft Review Report of PREE on Brunei Darussalam was discussed and endorsed by EWG members at the EWG46 meeting.

-The second Follow-up PREE on the Philippines, focusing on industrial sectors and commercial buildings was carried out on 15-19 September 2014.
+The second Follow-up PREE in the Philippines, focusing on industrial sectors and commercial buildings was carried out on 15-19 September 2014.
 The draft Review Report was discussed and endorsed by EWG members at the EWG48 meeting.

-The third Follow-up PREE on Thailand focused on the transport sector.
+The third Follow-up PREE in Thailand was focused on the transport sector.
 During 3-7 August 2015 six experts from Australia; Indonesia; Japan; the United States (two); and UNEP participated for the Follow-up Peer Review.
 The draft Review Report was discussed and endorsed by EWG members before the EWG50 meeting.

-The 11th PREE on Mexico was carried out on 6-10 March 2017.
+The 11th PREE in Mexico was carried out on 6-10 March 2017.
 The review team completed the workshops in Mexico with the relevant agencies and Ministries.
 The final report was completed and circulated to the EWG members for their endorsement in October 2017 with 46 recommendations across eight fields of energy efficiency.

-The fourth Follow-up PREE for Malaysia (PREE Phase 7), a collaboration between APERC and the Ministry of Energy, Science, Technology, Environment and Climate Change of Malaysia (formerly known as the Ministry of Energy, Green Technology and Water), was carried out on 26-30 March 2018.
-The focus sector for the peer review are transportation and industry sectors.
+The Follow-up PREE in Malaysia (PREE Phase 7) was carried out on 26-30 March 2018.
+The focus sector for the peer review were transportation and industry sectors.
 Six experts from Australia, Indonesia, Malaysia, Thailand, USA and International Energy Agency (IEA) joined the Follow-Up PREE Malaysia.
-The findings were divided into three broad group - challenges on overarching issues, transportation and thermal use in industrial sector.
-The draft report was approved by the Malaysian government in October and the full report is expected to be released by the end of 2018.
+The draft report was published on November 2018.